Mohammed A. Salameh: Early life

-Salameh's family fled the West Bank with him in 1967, shortly after he was born there, because of the Six-Day War.
+Salameh was born in the West Bank, which he and his family soon fled in 1967 when the Six-Day War occurred.

 Illegal immigrant

 He entered the United States on a six-month tourist visa in 1988 but then overstayed.
 He was still in the country illegally in 1993 during the World Trade Center bombing.
 He applied for an immigration amnesty under a 1986 law that set up the Special Agricultural Worker program despite never having been eligible.
 However, he was still guaranteed work authorization until the Immigration and Naturalization Service could rule on his applications.
 It took the INS nearly five years to determine he was ineligible for any of the programs for which he had applied.
 Even then, he was not deported.

 Role in World Trade Center bombing

 Salameh's 1978 Chevy Nova was used to ferry the nitric acid and urea used to construct the bomb used in the past 1993 bombing.

 Despite failing his driving test four times, Salameh had been the driver for the group.
 On January 24, 1993, he jumped a curb and tore the undercarriage from his car, injuring himself and Ramzi Yousef.
 He was checked out of Rahway Hospital the following day and went to the garage to clean his car while Yousef remained in the hospital for four more days.

 With his Nova in for repairs, Salameh got Nidal Ayyad to use his corporate account with Allied Signal to rent him a new car.
 However, he got in a car accident again on February 16 and collided with a car.